realJiaoKan/LLM-PDF-Helper-with-RAG/Readme.md

 ```
 This will launch a web interface where you can upload PDF files, select models, and ask questions.

+### Modifying `settings.py`

+To customize the behavior of the tool, you can modify the `settings.py` file.
+This file contains configuration options, including the embedding model.
+For example adding a new sentence embedding model:

+1. Open the `settings.py` file in a text editor.

+2. Go find some model you like on Hugging Face, maybe you will like this: [Embedding Leaderboard](https://huggingface.co/spaces/mteb/leaderboard)

+3. Add the path to your model in 'EMBED_MODEL_OPTIONS' and its dimension in 'EMBED_MODEL_OPTIONS_DIM'.

+4. Enjoy!

 ## License

 This project is licensed under the [MIT License](LICENSE).